 Each sleeper car had an upper and lower floor, with one and sometimes two bathrooms on each floor.
 The bathrooms were about the size of a telephone booth, as were the showers.
 Some cars had complimentary coffee and orange juice in the morning, bottled water was also available, if you could hunt it down.
 Meals were included with our package.
 On the way out, the dinning car was four cars down from ours.
 No one, would mistake the Amtrak for Japan’s smooth riding bullet train.
 We would occasionally reach the speed of 79 MPH, but more often we traveled slower in consideration of the condition of the track and terrain.
 The train juked and jerked frequently all along the trip, banging noises of one kind or another were common.
 Passengers walking through the cars to get to the dining or viewing car were subjected to tossing from side to side, as well as a shower between cars if it happened to be raining outside, as the seal overhead had obviously failed.
-Our engineer on the way out blew the whistle at least once every three to five minutes, we thought maybe he had his kid along to help.
+Our engineer on the way out blew the whistle at least once every three to five minutes, we thought maybe he had his child along to help.
 Being very close to the locomotive, the blowing whistle was a prominent part of our trip, especially while trying to sleep.

 The train made quite a few stops along the way, picking up and dropping off passengers.
 On some of the longer stops you could get out and stretch your legs.
-Experienced train riders would often be out power walking during these stops, some of them had running suits, expensive tennis shoes and were quite impressive in their walking regime, as opposed to me who wondered aimlessly up and down looking for a vending machine.
+Experienced train riders would be out power walking during these stops, some of them had running suits, expensive tennis shoes and were quite impressive in their walking regime, as opposed to me who wondered aimlessly up and down looking for a vending machine.
 (Yeah, I’m a slacker)

 Despite the little quirks and inconveniences, we enjoyed the train ride very much.
 Much of the scenery was spectacular, and we could sit and take it all in through our large picture window.